michael-hawker/WinUI2Plus3Template/readme.md

 8. The UWP head had its `MainPage.xaml` removed and linked to the one in the WindowsAppSDK project.
 (As was the backing `MainPage.xaml.cs` code file.)

 9. The using directives were added to the top of `MainPage.xaml` to differentiate between the two namespaces for `Windows.UI.Xaml` and `Microsoft.UI.Xaml`.

+## Code of Conduct

+This repo abides by the [Microsoft Open Source Code of Conduct](CODE_OF_CONDUCT.md).

+## Trademark Notice

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.

+## License

+Licensed under CC0, see [license.txt](license.txt) for details.